 Gather the ingredients.

-Preheat the grill for medium-high heat.
-Brush and oil the grill grates.
-Grill the salmon about 4 minutes a side, depending on the thickness of the salmon and the type of grill you're using.
+Preheat grill for medium-high heat.
+Brush and oil grill grates.
+Grill salmon about 4 minutes a side, depending on thickness of salmon and type of grill.

 Heat remaining 1/2 cup lemon juice in a small saucepan over medium heat.
 Simmer 5 to 7 minutes until it becomes more opaque and reduces to 1/3 cup.
 Remove from heat and add butter and a pinch of salt.
-When the butter is melted, stir in the capers.
-Taste, and add more salt if necessary.
+When butter is melted, stir in capers.
+Taste and add more salt if necessary.

 Divide salmon among four plates.
 Serve with a drizzle of lemon caper sauce over each salmon fillet.